kiwicom/dockerfiles/README.md

 We use this in CI to check JavaScript code's type correctness, mounting code to `/app` and running `flow check --show-all-errors`.

+## kiwicom/gitlab-datadog-agent

+- Base image: `datadog/agent:6.3.3`

+A Datadog Agent image that collects metrics exposed by GitLab and GitLab CI.

 ## kiwicom/mypy

 - Base image: `python:3.7-alpine3.8`